locka99/cpp-to-rust-book/features_of_rust/attributes.md

 C++ has various ways to give compiler *directives* during compilation:

 * Compile flags that control numerous behaviours
-* `#pragma` statements - `once`, `optimize`, `comment`, `pack` etc. Some pragmas such as `comment` have been wildly abused in some compilers to insert "comments" into object files that control the import / export of symbols, static linking and other functionality.
+* `#pragma` statements - `once`, `optimize`, `comment`, `pack` etc. Some pragmas such as `comment` have been abused in compilers such as Microsoft C++ to insert "comments" that control the import / export of symbols, static linking and other functionality.
 * `#define` with ubquitous `#ifdef` / `#else` / `#endif` blocks
-* Keywords `inline`, `const`, `volatile` etc..
-These hint the code and allow the compiler to make decisions that might change its output or optimization.
+* Keywords `inline`, `const`, `volatile` etc. These hint the code and allow the compiler to make decisions that might change its output or optimization.
 Compilers often have their own proprietary extensions.

 Rust uses a notation called *attributes* that serves a similar role to all of these things but in a more consistent form.